originalajitest/MazeGame/README.md

 <ul>
 <li>Can load a new game or an old save</li>
 <li>Can go into any maze, but does not go into one that has been completed before.</li>
-<li>There is an ongoing timer that calculates how long to complete the mazes, it does not account for previous solves.</li>
+<li>There is an ongoing timer that calculates how long to complete the mazes.</li>
-<li>You can change the color and this color change persists throughout the mazes.</li>
+<li>You can change the color and this color change persists through mazes until changed.</li>
-<li>You can change the visibility so that you are limited to a set number of blocks around you, for below 3, it assumes the visibility for the see-able path print, but greater than 3 then the program only allows 3 blocks around the path</li>
+<li>You can change the visibility limiting the number of blocks see-able around you (below 3, it assumes the visibility for path, otherwise then the program only allows 3 blocks around the path)</li>
-<li>You can save the game state at any one point.</li>
+<li>You can save the game state at any point.</li>
 <li>A cheat code has been implemented to solve a maze quickly and beat the game.</li>
-<li>You can easily change the mazes with new pictures which meat a set of requirements, they myst be one a grid layout and each block must have the same width and height as the rest.
-It must also have two cyan blocks to indicate the start and end points.
-The you just change the link in AssignMaze and also indicate how many rows and columns it has then the program should do the rest.</li>
+<li>You can change the mazes with new pictures.
+Given that a blocks have the same width and height as each other (and width == height), the program will be able to recognize the maze.
+It can have two cyan blocks to indicate the start and the end.</li>
+<li>Any changes made during the programs runtime are sotred in a log and this log outputs on exiting the program.
+This log does not persist through saving and loading data.</li>
 </ul>

 <br>
 References:
 <ul>
-<li> website for maze6 (https://keesiemeijer.github.io/maze-generator/#generate) with inputs: (thickness-10; Columns-25; Rows-20; Entries-none)</li>
+<li> website for Maze 6 and Maze 7 (https://keesiemeijer.github.io/maze-generator/#generate) with inputs for Maze 6: (thickness-10; Columns-25; Rows-20; Entries-none)</li>
 </ul>

 ## Answering questions